 - It features Ashwagandha and a few other proven libido enhancers

-- Works to lower stress levels and improve sexual performance
+- Helps lower stress levels and improve sexual performance

 - Lacks core ingredients such as vitamin D and zinc to boost testosterone